Dean Phillips: Early life, education, and career

 Phillips was born to DeeDee (Cohen) and Artie Pfefer in Saint Paul, Minnesota, in 1969.
-Artie was killed in the Vietnam War when Phillips was six months old.
-DeeDee later married Eddie Phillips, heir to the Phillips Distilling Company and the son of advice columnist Pauline Phillips.
+His father was killed in the Vietnam War six months after Phillips was born, making him a Gold Star Son.
+His mother married Eddie Phillips, heir to the Phillips Distilling Company and the son of advice columnist Pauline Phillips (popularly known as Dear Abby), in 1972.
+Eddie adopted Dean, who took the last name Phillips.
+He was raised Jewish.